 However, it’s critical to remember that you’re innocent until proven guilty.
 It’s not too late to begin forming your defense, but you’ll need to act quickly to protect your rights.
 Blair Defense Criminal Lawyers is one of the area’s most well-regarded criminal defense law firms and can help you throughout the entire process.
 Our lead attorney has over a decade of criminal defense legal experience and has helped clients overcome some of the most serious criminal offenses.

 Reach out to our law office today to speak with an experienced San Diego weapons charges lawyer about your case.
-We offer a free consultation to review your situation, and you can reach us by phone at (619) 357-4977 or by contacting us online.
+We offer a free consultation to review your situation, and you can reach us by phone at (619) 357-4977 or by contacting our San Diego law office online.

 How Blair Defense Criminal Lawyers Can Help After You’ve Been Arrested on Weapons Charges in San Diego